 JVM metrics are collected when you configure one or more of the following Java-based plugins with Monitoring:

-JVM metrics are displayed on the JVM Services page in the Resources menu.
-After you install the monitoring agent and configure one of the Java-based plugins, Monitoring populates the JVM Services page with inventory and metrics.
+After you install the monitoring agent and configure one of the Java-based plugins, Monitoring populates the Java Virtual Machine page with inventory and metrics:

 Configuring Monitoring to monitor Java VMs

 After you install the monitoring agent,

 use the following instructions to configure the JVM plugin on your instances.